The Best Sourdough Sandwich Bread Recipe (Soft & Fluffy)

 How to Make Sourdough Sandwich Bread in a Loaf Pan:

-Cover the bowl again and let the dough rise till doubled in size.
-In my 70 degree F kitchen, the bulk rise will take anywhere from 8-10 hours.
-If your kitchen is cooler, then this will take longer.
-If your kitchen is warmer, then it will take less time.
+1. Cover the bowl again and let the dough rise till doubled in size.
+The bulk rise will take anywhere from 8-10 hours.

-Once the dough has doubled in size, remove the bowl cover and punch the dough.
+1. Once the dough has doubled in size, remove the bowl cover and punch the dough.
 Do so by placing your fist in the center of the dough and pushing it downwards.
-Punching the dough helps to release all the gas.
+Punching the dough helps to release all the air bubbles.
 This creates a tighter crumb that you want for sandwich bread.

-Using a bench scraper, gently lift the sourdough bread dough and place it into a greased 8.5 x 4.5 inch loaf pan with the seam side down.
+1. Using a bench scraper, gently lift the sourdough bread dough and place it into a greased 9 x 5-inch (23 x 13 cm) loaf pan with the seam side down.
 Cover the dough for the final rise.
-In my 70 degree F kitchen, this typically takes 1-2 hours before the dough is 1″ above the rim of the pan.
+This should only take 1-2 hours, or until the dough is 1″ above the rim of the pan.

-While it is still warm, spread butter all over the top of the bread for a super soft crust.
+2. While it is still warm, melt butter all over the top of the bread for a super soft crust.

 Cool for at least 1 hour before slicing.